theupdateframework/specification/tuf-spec.md

 ## Update the root role ## {#update-root}

-1. Since it may now be signed using entirely different keys, the client MUST somehow be able to establish a trusted line of continuity to the latest set of keys (see Section 6.1).
+1. Since it may now be signed using entirely different keys, the client MUST somehow be able to establish a trusted line of continuity to the latest set of keys (see [[#key-management-and-migration]]).
 To do so, the client MUST download intermediate root metadata files, until the latest available one is reached.
-Therefore, it MUST temporarily turn on consistent snapshots in order to download _versioned_ root metadata files as described next.
+Therefore, it MUST temporarily turn on consistent snapshots in order to download *versioned* root metadata files as described next.

 1. Let N denote the version number of the trusted root metadata file.